Luceafărul (poem)

 The eponymous celestial being, also referred to as "Hyperion", is widely identified as Eminescu's alter ego; he combines elements of fallen angels, daimons, incubi, but is neither mischievous nor purposefully seductive.
 His daily mission on the firmament is interrupted by the calls of Princess Cătălina, who asks for him to "glide down" and become her mate.
 He is persuaded by her to relinquish his immortality, which would require approval from a third protagonist, the Demiurge.
 The Morning Star seeks the Demiurge at the edge of the Universe, but only receives a revelation of mankind's irrelevancy.
 In his brief absence, the Princess is seduced by a fellow mortal.
 As he returns to his place in the sky, Hyperion understands that the Demiurge was right.

 Luceafărul enjoys fame not just as a poetic masterpiece, but also as one of the last works completed and read publicly by Eminescu before his debilitating mental illness and hospitalization.
 It has endured in cultural memory as both the object of critical scrutiny and a strong favorite of the public.
-Its translators into various languages include figures such as Günther Deicke, Zoltán Franyó, Mite Kremnitz, Leon Levițchi, Mate Maras, Corneliu M. Popescu, David Samoylov, Immanuel Weissglas, Todur Zanet, and Vilém Závada.
+Its translators into various languages include figures such as Rafael Alberti, Günther Deicke, Zoltán Franyó, Mite Kremnitz, Omar Lara, Leon Levițchi, Mate Maras, Corneliu M. Popescu, David Samoylov, Immanuel Weissglas, Todur Zanet, and Vilém Závada.
 The poem left a distinct legacy in literary works by Mircea Eliade, Emil Loteanu, Alexandru Vlahuță, and, possibly, Ingeborg Bachmann.
 It has also inspired composers Nicolae Bretan and Eugen Doga, as well as various visual artists.